GTNewHorizons/thaumcraft-research-tweaks/README.md

 ### Research duplication
 Copy button is active only when all required components present (aspects, paper, ink).

 ## Roadmap

 ### Functional
 Nice to have
+- "Info" element (question mark icon?) which explains how to use the table
+- A way to switch (in-game?) to old UI in case a fallback needed
 - Configurable bonus aspect particle (change size/turn off)
 - Batch aspect combination in one packet (see PacketAspectCombinationToServer)
 - Stable aspect layout (aspect is always in same position, even if this means having gaps)
-- "Info" element (question mark icon?) which explains how to use the table
 - Old style combine section between scribbling tools and copy button

 ### Non-functional